-We may even be the ultimate outcome of the alchemy that led to life on Earth.
+We risk wasting the magic outcome all living beings have reached over millions of years of Darwinian evolution.
+We may even be the ultimate product of the alchemy that led to life on Earth.
 Maybe this is all supposed to make sense and we do not yet have the capacity to understand it.
-We have been "elected" by evolution and given a chance to become so powerful that we may either fail or attain the next level of this divine game.
-To succeed, we cannot escape the immense responsibility of being Nature's caretakers.
+We may have been elected by evolution and given a chance to become so powerful that we will either fail or attain the next level of this divine game.
+To succeed, we cannot escape the immense responsibility of being nature's caretakers.
 This role is now ours.
 We didn't ask for it, we have endorsed it with our domination of the world.
 It came together with the crown.

 It is not uncommon to witness the awe of children when they see a cow for the first time.
-They have no understanding that the hamburger eaten before coming to the game farm was the flesh of this lovely creature.
-Our culture seals consumers from the natural source of their consumption.
-We have separated ourselves from the true world of Nature.
-Humans live in a second-life.
+They have no understanding that the hamburger they ate before coming to the farm came from the flesh of this lovely creature.
+Our culture protects consumers from the natural source of their consumption.
+We have separated ourselves from the true world of nature as if in a second life.

-This psychological fence leads to our collective myopia.
-We are quasi-blind to the extreme harassment of natural resources, because we see them as supplies - "resources" - and no longer as part of the holistic setting to which we belong ourselves.
+This psychological barrier leads to our collective myopia.
+We are quasi-blind to the harassment of natural resources, because we see them as supplies - resources - and no longer as part of the holistic setting to which we belong ourselves.
 Our selfish environmental cannibalism is driven by production and consumption growth, not by an ecologic balancing act.
-As we "grow", we transform Nature around us, we build our own new parallel "man-made" planet.
+As we grow, we transform nature around us, we build our own new parallel man-made planet.

-In the course of the last two centuries, we have morphed into a virus which attacks the body of Earth.
+Over the course of the last two centuries, the human race has morphed into a virus which attacks the body of Earth.
 We are not a meteorite.
-We developed from inside of her.
-With continued exponential growth, we will soon be over ten billion.
+We developed from within the Earth.
+With continued exponential growth, our population will soon be over ten billion.

 Do we know where this is all going?
-In good faith, probably most of us sense that something has got out of hands one way or another, that somewhat we are building a big problem for our children.
-But there is no "solution".
-It seems that no one even tried to contemplate a truly holistic resolution to the challenge that we face.
+Probably most of us sense that something has got out of hand one way or another, that we are creating a big problem for our children.
+But it seems that no one has even tried to contemplate a truly holistic resolution to the challenge that we face.